ironhack-dev-squad-107/lab-javascript-clue/README.md

 ### Available Weapons

-There are now nine weapon.
+There are now nine weapons.
 Keep in mind you can add new attributes as weight, color, or even count how much one of these weapons can hurt!

 - Rope
 - Knife